-Death threats referencing Christchurch mosque gunman levelled at Auckland councillors
+Auckland Council: Death threats referencing Christchurch mosque gunman levelled at councillors

 Despite the threatening and harmful nature of the comment, Mulholland said the post remained on the Facebook page for several hours.

-It also drew condemnation from social media users, one person saying: "Are you serious posting something like this?!
+It also drew condemnation from social media users, with one person saying: "Are you serious posting something like this?!
 Auckland Ratepayers' Alliance you need to remove this comment NOW."

-A spokesperson for the Auckland Ratepayers' Alliance told the Herald the organisation was equally appalled.
+An Auckland Ratepayers' Alliance spokesperson told the Herald the organisation was equally appalled.

 "As soon as we were made aware of this disgusting comment, we referred it to the police."